 You don’t have any new products, expansions or projects in R&D so you don’t have any need for a new business plan either, right?
 Wrong!
-It doesn’t matter what projects you do or do not have in the hopper at any given time, a business plan is an essential operational tool.
-In fact, you really should be thinking of a business plan as one of your projects – no different from a new advertising campaign or annual inventory.
+It doesn’t matter what projects you do or do not have in the hopper at any given time, a l.
+In fact, you really should be thinking of a business plan as one of your projects – no different from a new or annual inventory.

 When business is good and it seems like you have no need for a fresh business plan is actually the exact time that you need one the most.
 Having a regular schedule set in which a new business plan is drawn up by an outside business plan writer is actually a bit like having a folder of car maintenance records.
 You can go back through them and quickly see when the last audit, upgrade or expansion idea was discussed.
 You can see what factors were in play when operations were at their best (and worst) which can almost act like a diagnostics tool should your focus get blurry.